 A floating bamboo floor shouldn’t be floated under heavy objects such as pianos, heavy appliances, or weighty furniture, as they will pin down the planks and affect the bamboo’s ability to expand/ contract as humidity levels change.
 Floating the planks under something heavy could damage the planks.

-Floating bamboo floors requires a stable level of humidity that doesn’t vary more than 20% throughout the year.
+Floating bamboo floors require a stable level of humidity that doesn’t vary more than 20% throughout the year.
 This means that if you live in an area with routine changes in humidity levels and your climate control system doesn’t have a humidity control, then you need to occasionally use humidifiers/dehumidifiers.
 That’s about it for our look at installing a bamboo floor using the floating method.
 Now, we want to hear your thoughts in the comments below.